rodolfo0259/APIs/README.md

+# Collection of API's

-# Repo to save API's types like Restful, Websockets, SOAP, gRPC, GraphQL, in different languages like Golang, Java, Python, JavaScript, Rust, etc
+Repo to save API's types like Restful, Websockets, SOAP, gRPC, GraphQL, in different languages like Golang, Java, Python, JavaScript, Rust, etc

 ## How to use